-Andrew Horton first started in the construction industry over twenty five years ago.
-Sponsored by a large contractor Andrew gained valuable experience at the ‘coal face’, including eighteen months as a Site Engineer on multi-million pound projects in London and Wales.
-He has twenty years’ design office experience on various refurbishment and conversion work projects, as well as new build domestic and commercial properties, utilising the latest sophisticated analysis software and traditional design methods to deliver sympathetic and pragmatic solutions.
-Andrew is also a member of the Association for Project Safety and provides Principal Designer duties and provides CDM advice as required under the new CDM 2015 regulations.
+Andrew Horton first started in the construction industry more than 25 years ago.
+Sponsored by a large contractor, Andrew gained valuable experience at the ‘coal face’, including 18 months as a site engineer on multi-million pound projects in London and Wales.
+He has 20 years’ design office experience on various refurbishment and conversion work projects, as well as new build domestic and commercial properties, utilising the latest sophisticated analysis software and traditional design methods to deliver sympathetic and pragmatic solutions.
+Andrew is also a member of the Association for Project Safety and provides principal designer duties and CDM advice as required under the new CDM 2015 regulations.

-Paul Carpenter has over forty years’ Structural and Conservation Engineering experience both on site and as a Consultant.
-He has developed an expertise in the sympathetic and practical structural design and repair of old buildings and works with a number of conservation bodies throughout England including the National Trust, English Heritage, The Landmark Trust, Historic England and Conservation Officers.
-He is a member of SPAB, has lectured on the ‘Role of Engineers in Conservation’ and was appointed as the Specialist Structural Consultant for the Exeter Diocesan Advisory Committee in March 2009.
-Recently he has been advising on St Michael’s Mount, Killerton House, Fort Bovisand, Georgian houses in Warwick and various churches and historic mansions/houses/cottages.
+Paul Carpenter has more than 40 years’ structural and conservation engineering experience both on site and as a consultant.
+He has developed an expertise in the sympathetic and practical structural design and repair of old buildings and works with conservation bodies throughout England including the National Trust, English Heritage, The Landmark Trust, Historic England, National Park Authorities and Conservation Officers.
+He is a member of the Society of Preservation of Ancient Buildings (SPAB), an affiliate member of the Institute of Historic Building Conservation (IHBC), has lectured on the ‘Role of Engineers in Conservation’ and was appointed as the specialist structural consultant for the Exeter Diocesan Advisory Committee in March 2009.
+Recently, he has enhanced his conservation qualifications by being included on the Conservation Accreditation Register for Engineers (CARE).
+His work has included advising on various National Trust and English Heritage properties including, St Michael’s Mount, Killerton House, Lanhydrock, Godolphin, Coleton Fishacre, Overbecks and Berry Pomeroy Castle, as well as numerous churches, historic mansions, forts, houses and cottages.

-Colin Souch has over thirty years’ experience as an innovative structural designer having worked on a diverse of range projects from Nuclear decommissioning through to conservation and maritime structures with commercial, industrial, residential and educational developments of various sizes and complexities.
+Colin Souch has more than 30 years’ experience as an innovative structural designer having worked on a diverse of range projects from nuclear decommissioning through to conservation and maritime structures with commercial, industrial, residential and educational developments of various sizes and complexities.
 Colin has particular interests in building conservation, traditional timber framed buildings and ecologically led forms of construction.

-Scott graduated from the University of Southampton in 2012 with a BEng (Hons) in Civil Engineering.
-Before joining PCA in August 2018 Scott spent 5 years teaching mathematics at Kingsbridge Community College.
+Scott graduated from the University of Southampton in 2012 with a BEng (Hons) in civil engineering.
+Before joining PCA in August 2018, Scott spent five years teaching mathematics at Kingsbridge Community College.

 Linda has extensive office management and secretarial experience, along with a number of relevant qualifications, having worked in a variety of roles.
 She joined PCA in October 2007.